Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Deterministic Algorithms for Constrained MDPs

 A widely used deterministic optimization method (with extension to stochastic approximation in \cite[pg.180]{KC78}) for handling constraints is based on the Lagrange multipliers and uses a first-order primal dual algorithm \cite[pg 446]{Ber00}.
-First, convert the inequality constraints (\ref{soft}) in Problem S1 to equality constraints by introducing the variables $z = (z_1,\ldots,z_L) \in \Real^L$, so that $ \G_l(\a) + z_l^2 = 0$, $l=1,\ldots,L$.
-Define the Lagrangian for the constrained MDP as
+First, convert the inequality MDP constraints (\ref{soft}) to equality constraints by introducing the variables $z = (z_1,\ldots,z_L) \in \Real^L$, so that $ \G_l(\a) + z_l^2 = 0$, $l=1,\ldots,L$.
+Define the Lagrangian

-Here, $\la_l \in \Real$, $l=1,\ldots,L$ are Lagrange multipliers for the constraint $ \G_l(\a) + z_l^2 = 0$.
-In order to converge, a primal dual algorithm requires the Lagrangian to be locally convex at the the optimum, that is, Hessian to be positive definite at the optimum (which is much more restrictive than the second order sufficiency condition of Assumption 1 in Sec. \ref{sec:paramMDP}).
+In order to converge, a primal dual algorithm requires the Lagrangian to be locally convex at the the optimum, i.e., Hessian to be positive definite at the optimum (which is much more restrictive than the second order sufficiency condition of Assumption 1 in Sec. \ref{sec:paramMDP}).
 Numerical examples show that this positive definite condition on the Hessian, which Luenberger \cite[pp.397]{Lue84} terms ``local convexity'', seldom holds in the MDP case.
-We can ``convexify'' Problem S1 by adding a penalty term to the objective function (\ref{optim}).
+We can ``convexify'' the problem by adding a penalty term to the objective function (\ref{optim}).
 The resulting problem is:

 subject to (\ref{soft}).
 Here $\rho$ denotes a large positive constant.
 The optimum of the above problem \cite[pg.429]{Lue84} is identical to that of (\ref{optim}), (\ref{soft}).
 Define the augmented Lagrangian,